-A self-reported mean of 47.9 hours/week is worked by the sample of UK-based environmental scientists involved in knowledge exchange (Sect. .1) is consistent with larger studies.
-The Changing Academic Profession (CAP) survey of 100 academics (2004 to 2012) (Teichler et al., 2013) describes a self-reported mean workload of ~48 h/w 45-50 h/w in the UK, and is supported by recent data from 2,000 UK academics (Bothwell, 2018).
-This time at work sets the boundary conditions for accomplishing the 15 to 52 distinct 'key' or 'main' tasks required of a university-based scientist, in addition to which there is an expectation to do numerous other tasks to support their academic reputation, internal visibility and external profile (Sect. .2).
-Thus, even working ~50 hours per week, it is evident that there is time pressure for a typical university-based scientist in the UK.
+A self-reported mean of 47.9 hours/week is worked by the sample of UK-based environmental scientists involved in knowledge exchange (Sect.
+5.1), which is consistent with larger studies.
+The Changing Academic Profession (CAP) survey of 100 academics (2004 to 2012) (Teichler et al., 2013) describes a self-reported mean workload of ~48 h/w, with 45-50 h/w in the UK, and is supported by recent data from 2,000 UK academics (Bothwell, 2018).
+This time at work sets the boundary conditions for accomplishing the 15 to 52 distinct 'key' or 'main' tasks required of a university-based scientist, in addition to which there is an expectation to do numerous other tasks to support their academic reputation, internal visibility and external profile (Sect.
+5.2).
+It is also the case that UK academics often work at weekends, and yet feel under pressure to do more (Sects.
+5.1 & 5.2; Bothwell, 2018).
+Thus, even working ~50 hours per week, it is evident that there is time pressure for a typical university-based scientist in the UK; i.e., there is no spare (i.e. previously un-allocated) time.
+With the presence of time-pressure established, it is now useful to proceed on the temporary assumption that any impact-related work will be substituted into an academic’s typical hours and consider what fraction of time might be made available for collaborations with business.

-Table 1 reports a ratio of approximately 2:2:1 for R:T:L/A in the UK, with the nature of the need to juggle these demands described in Sect. .2.
-T entirely consistent with the CAP survey (Teichler et al., 2013), making widely relevant.
-Th align with the co-authors' view of the UK system although, critically, the introduction of Enterprise/Impact in addition (Tables 1 & 2) and pervasive pressure to act on this (Sect. .3) has increased the difficulty of the time-management challenge amid competing demands.
+Table 1 reports a ratio of approximately 2:2:1 for R:T:L/A in the UK, with the nature of the need to juggle these demands described in Sect.
+5.2.
+These ratios are entirely consistent with the CAP survey (Teichler et al., 2013), making Table 1 widely relevant.
+The ratios also align with the co-authors' view of the UK system giving ~2 days/week for all research-related work although, critically, the introduction of Enterprise/Impact in addition (Tables 1 & 2) and pervasive pressure to act on this (Sect.
+5.3) has increased the difficulty of the time-management challenge amid competing demands.